y-lapeyre/Shamrock/README.md

 The whole code is **C++17** by default, and all accelerated parts are done using **SYCL**, which can be directly compiled directly to native **CUDA**, **ROCM**, **OpenMP** and much more.
 Shamrock also supports multiple GPUs and Heterogeneous clusters using **MPI**.
-The main ideas behind the code are:
+This code aims to be:
 - Modern
 - Modular
 - Fast